 *Two days ago I finished composing the closing movement of my "Concerto for Microwaveable Cauliflower Cheese."
 I used Swiss cheese hence the quaint gaps in the work.
 The premiere, held last night inside a constipated cactus bent over a deceased housekeeper, was a success.
 A success due to the absence of an audience or mice, and the sweeping power and delicacy of the microwave which breathed new sounds, new life into a nocturnal sky.
 The intimate novelty of hearing the work moved me more than I anticipated.
 Art should be fresh - esp. when food products are used - it should awaken the mind, the heart, the soul, and keep you in unstinting luxury until you are unmasked as a fake.

-*Reflections: Neither the dark, twilight, the black streets or windswept pigeon droppings can conceal that a once sensual, glowing, moody face has descended to one that is sour, brooding and overweight.
-The face of my wife? my girlfriend? my lover? my dog?
+*Reflections: Neither the dark, the black streets, or windswept pigeon droppings, can conceal that a once sensual, glowing and moody face has descended to one that is sour, brooding and overweight.
+The face of my wife? my girlfriend? my dog?
 No, mine.

-Sometimes my new, old face is a blessing.
-I can now obtain a seat on a bus, a train, a bicycle, a toilet, be served drink and food quickly in a restaurant and sit with my “one true friend” for company: a manila folder.
-A manila folder that drinks too much, lies, tells stupid jokes in amusing voices.
-Yet it is more interesting than most people I have met and it pays its half of the restaurant bill.
-It knows when I do not want to talk and I am deep in thought.
+Sometimes my new-old face is a blessing.
+I can now obtain a seat on public transport, a bicycle, a toilet, and be served drink and food promptly in a restaurant and sit with my 'one true friend' for company—a manila folder.
+A manila folder that drinks too much, lies and tells stupid jokes in amusing voices.
+Unbelievably it is more interesting than most people I have met and pays its half of the restaurant bill.
+It knows when I do not want to talk and when I am deep in thought.
 It knows I prefer the sound of laughter to tears.